jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

 red: make it fail
 #################################################################################

-* I add a test for it
+* I make one in a new test

   .. code-block:: python

     def test_catching_index_error_in_tests(self):
         a_list = [1, 2, 3, 'n']

-  Python uses zero-based indexing, this means the first item in the :ref:`list<lists>` has zero as its index
+  the first item in the :ref:`list<lists>` has zero as its index

   .. code-block:: python